Visit Starved Rock in winter to witness towering ice waterfalls and snow-covered canyons.

 Located just ninety miles from downtown Chicago, Starved Rock is an ideal destination to explore the natural beauty of Illinois’ best state park.

 While many prefer to see the Park’s natural wonders in the warmer months, you can’t beat the peaceful serenity of Starved Rock State Park in winter.

 Take a look at our top recommendations if you’re planning a trip to Starved rock.

 Here is an overview of the most important things to know before traveling to Starved Rock.

 Inside Starved Rock: Starved Rock lodge

-Things to do in Starved Rock in the winter
+Things to Do in Starved Rock in Winter

 Here we share a list of amazing Starved Rock winter activities.